tnyeanderson/heart-sms-backend/CONTRIBUTING.md

 The `.api.env.example` and `.db.env.example` files are used for configuring the dev environment.
 Check there for passwords, ports, etc.

 The login information to test the MQTT broker is shown below.
 Use an application such as [MQTT Explorer](https://mqtt-explorer.com/) to inspect incoming/outgoing messages.
-Subscribe to the root topic (`#`), which shows messages from all topics.
+Subscribe to the root topic (`#`), which shows messages from all topics (i.e. messages from all users).
 Only the `heart-sms-backend` user can subscribe to the root topic.

 ```
 Protocol:   mqtt://